kiba/Writings/fac/chp16_whittle_detour.md

 He might have tried to raise his opinion on working overtime once more, or stubbornly continued to work from home, much to the dismay of his wife.
 Today was different.
 He was just too drained.

-The engineer decided not to even walk. using the moving sidewalk ubiquitous to Mechatron to transport him at a leisurely pace.
+The engineer decided not to even walk.
+Instead, he stood on the moving sidewalk ubiquitous to Mechatron to transport him at a leisurely pace.

 ***